 7. Be respectful

 Children often come across as disrespectful and act rude to authoritative figures, which can be frustrating.
-If you respond in a similar manner, it can prove counterproductive.
+If you respond in a similar manner, it can prove counterproductive and spark mutiny.
 Regardless of how you feel, you must model the behavior you want your child to display.
 If your child sees you responding disrespectfully, they will mirror you, assuming it’s appropriate.
-So, always respond calmly and respectfully.
+So, always respond calmly and respectfully, even if it means embracing nonconformity.

 8. Focus on one behavior at a time